Review: Quantum Metrology and Sensing with Many-Body Systems: Global Estimation Theory: Parameter Estimation with Minimal Prior Information

 While both the van Trees and the average uncertainty approaches focus on minimizing the variance of estimation, a new formalism for global thermometry has been developed based on minimization of the mean logarithmic error.
-By exploiting scale invariance and other well-behaved properties, such as symmetric invariance and monotonicity increment (decrement) from (towards) the actual hypothesis temperature value~\cite{rubio2021global}, the mean logarithmic error $\bar{\epsilon}_\mathrm{mle}$ is defined as the global thermometry figure of merit when the temperature varies over a prior distribution
+By exploiting scale invariance and other well-behaved properties, such as symmetric invariance and monotonicity increment (decrement) from (towards) the actual hypothesis temperature value~\cite{rubio2021global}, the mean logarithmic error $\bar{\epsilon}_\mathrm{mle}$ is defined as the global thermometry figure of merit when the prior information about the temperature is wide

 In the above, $E$ is the energy, $\theta$ is the hypothesis for the true temperature $T$, $p(E,\theta)=p(E|\theta)p(\theta)$ their joint probability, and $\tilde{\Theta}(E)$ the optimal estimator of $T$ given by